 Wild Laoshan White

-This Wild Laoshan White is a special “Reserve” release from the family, only a few kilos were crafted in 2020, a small portion of which we are extremely grateful to have acquired.
+This Wild Laoshan White is a special “Reserve” release from the Tang family; only a few kilos were crafted in 2020, a small portion of which we are extremely grateful to have acquired.

 . . .